Dr. Larsen's Activity

 VBAC is safe for most women.
 However, there is a small, but serious, risk of the uterus rupturing (tearing) during VBAC.
 This is because the uterus has a scar from the previous C-section.
 The scar weakens the uterus.
 Uterine ruptures occur about 1% of the time.

-An important factor affecting the safety of VBAC is how your p...Read More
+An important factor affecting the...Read More

 Chorionic villus sampling (CVS) is a prenatal genetic test that is done by placing a tube trans-vaginally and taking a small sample of the baby's placenta when you are somewhere between eight and twelve weeks pregnant.
-This is done to evaluate the baby's chromosomes to try to detect Down...Read More
+This is done to evaluate the baby's chromosomes to try to detect Down syndrome...Read More

 There are several possible reasons for a low milk supply.
 The most common is lack of demand (not nursing or not pumping often enough or long enough).
 Poor nutrition, fatigue, and stress can also play a role.